 The corpse was half mummified, half skeletonized.
 Some weird, iridescent moss enveloped the body.
 Disgust warred with fascination.
 Fascination turned to bewilderment.
 Bewilderment turned to horror as Boots took note of the dead body’s features.

 She scrambled away; knelt there, shaking.
 She recognized that half-rotted scarf tying back those thick locks of hair.
 She recognized the tattered remains of that shirt and those cargo pants.
 She knew those nearly new boots.
 This wasn’t just any corpse.

 She knelt there, trembling, her entire universe come crashing down.

-As Boots knelt there, Sol’s words echoing in her mind, her whole body became suffused with light.
-The burning body changed, took on the shape of a creature with wings.
-Casting the dead woman’s memories aside, the newborn firebird took flight.
+She knelt there, Sol’s words echoing in her mind.
+Her whole body became suffused with light.
+The burning body changed, taking on the shape of a creature with wings.
+Casting the dead young woman’s memories aside, the newborn firebird took flight.